henrysky/astroNN/docs/source/neuralnets/apogee_cnn.rst

     pred = cnn_net.test(x_test)  # pred contains denormalized result aka.
 ASPCAP labels prediction in this case

-Since `astroNN.models.CNN` does not have uncertainty analysis feature.
+Since `astroNN.models.ApogeeCNN` does not have uncertainty analysis feature.
 You can plot aspcap label residue by supplying zeros arrays as error value.
-If you want model uncertainty/ risk estimation and propagated error, please use astroNN.models.BCNN.
+If you want model uncertainty/ risk estimation and propagated error, please use `astroNN.models.ApogeeBCNN`.

 .. code-block:: python